sharadsw/ttt-solution/README.md

 This module calculates the word frequency from any given text.
 * The get_file() function retrieves the text from a given url using the requests module.
 * The clean_text() function cleans the given text.
 Unicode characters, escape characters, punctuations, and extra spaces are removed and then the string is converted to lowercase for consistency.
 * The parse_text() function calculates the word frequency from the given text.
 The text is split into an array of words.
 The function iterates over this array and inputs each word into a dict with its corresponding frequency.
-Using python's sorted() function, this dict is sorted into a list of (word:freq) tuples in descending order which is then returned to the caller.
+Using python's sorted() function, this dict is sorted into a list of (word:freq) tuples in descending order, out of which the first N tuples are returned to the caller.
+* If N is not provided as an argument (only possible when running locally) or if N exceeds the total number of unique words, it displays all words instead.

 #### forms.py
 This module uses [Flask-WTForms](https://github.com/lepture/flask-wtf) to define the form to be used in the frontend.
 WTForms provide backend validation and security against CSRF attacks.
+* It defines an IntegerField for the input N and a SubmitField for the submit button.

 #### app.py
 This module creates the Flask instance to be used to run the app.